 How to use Google apps on Amazon Fire tablet?

 You can install almost all Google Apps from the 1Mobile market.
-Most Google apps work nicely on Amazon Fire tablet.
+Most Google apps work nicely on Amazon Fire tablets.

-I tested GMail, Google Play Movies & TV, Google Play music, Google Play Books, YouTube, Google Maps, Google Drive.
-All work without issues so far.
+I tested GMail, Google Play Movies & TV, Google Play Music, Google Play Books, YouTube, Google Maps, Google Drive.
+All works without issues so far.